cpplibv/libv/LIBV-TODO.md

             scroll_bar
             stretch

+libv.ui: make access_property a class member function (or use a single composite param) libv.ui: remove layouted flag, servers no real purpose. libv.utility: opt_ref<T> and opt_ref_none libv.ctrl: rename every "scale" to "multiplier"

+IDE:
+	ide: Use MSYS2_HOME env var for toolchain settings

+	IDE	Colors:
+		BBBFC3
+		B5B6E3
+		5F8C8A

+		enum decl - C76863
+		enum usage - 9FB4C7
+		enumerator decl - 579058
+		enumerator usage - 579058

+	CLion:
+		Fixable: wrong working directory to run in (generally the relationship between bin and res should be solved too) ? arg for res folder
+				? auto discover 1 folder up
+			| Solved with setting each IDE target
+		Fixable: Switch between cpp-hpp is unreliable, but a simple plugin could solve it
+			| Can be solved by merging the include and src dirs, it was already planned, only cmake support has to be implemented to create include directory for the clients of libv

+		Workaroundable: console log line link require a comma at the end of the log message Note would be nice to have a hidden path with a short link
+			| but its not a big deal
+		Workaroundable: console colored log workaround with:
+			system(("chcp "s + std::to_string(CP_UTF8)).c_str());
+			system("chcp 65001");
+			| solution was to disable run.processes.with.pty in CLion

+		Issue: TODO list is shit
+			| a separate app that I make could solve it that calls back to CLion

 libv.math: Assume T to be trivial and well behaving in vec and cleanup or update: decltype(auto) -> auto or T*, length[SQ] : T, , nodiscard, noexcept, etc... libv.math: Remove vec dependency to glm, concepts should be able to handle it, if it must, or create bridge libv.math: Create vec_fwd and mat_fwd headers